choojs/bankai/README.md

   Commands
     start       Start a bankai server
+    build       Build the application and write it to disk

     Options
       -e, --entry=<id>       Resolve <id> from cwd and use as entry module [default: .]